- Oracle is a dominant database vendor, but Oracle is set to lose out in database growth and IaaS growth in the future.

 The original purpose of making such acquisitions in the first place was, at least in part, to concentrate the account management and sales effort.
 Therefore, an Oracle rep would not only offer databases but applications as well.
 Enterprise accounts tend to like to concentrate their purchases from as few vendors as possible.
-That is rather than evaluate each offering on its own merits.
+That is, rather than evaluate each offer on its own merits.
 IT pushes the business to make their lives as easy as possible and to manage fewer vendors.

 Therefore, the thought goes that the more that any one rep can offer, the higher the ability to crossover sales for various products.

 Historically, vendors that have made the most money have used a strong capability in one area to sell more products in another area.
 This is how vendors grow from stronger offerings to progressively weaker offerings.